evanL7/2D-Arcade-Game/README.md

 ## How to Test the Game

-1. Open the terminal and navigate to the Code/project directory.
+1. Open the terminal and navigate to the `Code/project` directory.

 2. Run the tests using the following command:
     ```
     mvn test
+    ```

+## Generating JavaDocs

+This will generate JavaDocs in the following directory: `target/site/apidocs`

+1. Open your terminal and navigate to the project directory:
+    ```
+    cd Code/project
+    ```

+2. Generate JavaDocs using the following command:
+    ```
+    mvn javadoc:javadoc
     ```

 Note: Make sure you have Maven installed on your system before running the above commands.